nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Upload_Data.md

-# Upload Data to Cavatica
+# Upload Data to Cavatica and Edit Metadata

 There are several ways in which users can upload data from their local computers or academic clusters to Cavatica.
-Cavatica provides many [tutorials](https://docs.cavatica.org/docs/upload-your-data-to-cavatica) on how to do so.
+Cavatica provides many [tutorials](https://docs.cavatica.org/docs/upload-your-data-to-cavatica) on how to do so for intermediate level users of the interface.

-In this tutorial, we expand on using the Cavatica's Command Line Uploader to move fastq files from your AWS Instance on to Cavatica via the command line interface.
+This tutorial is a beginner friendly version for using Cavatica's Command Line Uploader to move fastq files from your AWS Instance on to Cavatica via the command line interface.

 !!! note "Learning Objectives"

-    - Learn to upload files to Cavatica
+    - Learn how to upload files to Cavatica

-    - Learn to edit metadata of files on Cavatica

 === "Est. Time"